The JEW OF MALTA by Marlowe, starring David Serero as Barabas, is to be performed in New York.

 Barabas begins the play in his counting-house.
 Stripped of all he has for protesting the Governor of Malta's seizure of the wealth of the country's whole Jewish population to pay off the warring Turks, he develops a murderous streak by, with the help of his slave Ithamore, tricking the Governor's son and his friend into fighting over the affections of his daughter, Abigail.
 When they both die in a duel, he becomes further incensed when Abigail, horrified at what her father has done, runs away to become a Christian nun.
 In retribution, Barabas then goes on to poison her along with the whole of the nunnery, strangles an old friar (Barnadine) who tries to make him repent for his sins, and then frames another friar (Jacomo) for the first friar's murder.
 After Ithamore falls in love with a prostitute who conspires with her criminal friend to blackmail and expose him (after Ithamore drunkenly tells them everything his master has done), Barabas poisons all three of them.
 When he is caught, he drinks "of poppy and cold mandrake juice" so that he will be left for dead, and then plots with the enemy Turks to besiege the city.

-When at last Barabas is nominated governor by his new allies, he switches sides to the Christians once again.
+When at last Barabas is nominated governor by his new allies, he switches sides with the Christians once again.
 Having devised a trap for the Turks' galley slaves and soldiers in which they will all be demolished by gunpowder, he then sets a trap for the Turkish prince himself and his men, hoping to boil them alive in a hidden cauldron.
-Just at the right moment, however, the former governor emerges and causes Barabas to fall into his own trap.
+Just at the right moment, however, the former governor emerges and causes Barabas to fall into his trap.
 The Christians and Turks agree to resolve their conflict without violence while the Jew curses them as he burns.

 About DAVID SERERO

 Actor and baritone, David Serero, has received international recognition and critical acclaim from all over the world.
-At only 36 years old, he has already performed more than 1,200 concerts and performances throughout the world and played in over 100 films, and recorded 20 albums.
+At only 36 years old, he has already performed more than 1,200 concerts and performances throughout the world played in over 100 films, and recorded 20 albums.
 He has given concerts in Paris at the PARIS OPERA GARNIER, OLYMPIA, EIFFEL TOWER; in New York at the LINCOLN CENTER, CARNEGIE HALL, TIMES SQUARE; in London at the ROYAL COLLEGE OF MUSIC, WEMBLEY STADIUM; and in Moscow at the TCHAIKOVSKY HALL; in Amsterdam at the CONCERTGEBOUW, the BUDAPEST OPERA conducted by PLACIDO DOMINGO and more.
 He made his sold-out WEST END debuts at the Dominion Theatre.
 He has sung more than 30 lead roles in Opera, Operetta, and Musical Theater.
-In 2012, David Serero performed Don Quixote from MAN OF LA MANCHA in Paris and the title role from the revival of Duke Ellington's only musical: BEGGAR'S HOLIDAY and also starred in the cast album recording.
+In 2012, David Serero performed Don Quixote from MAN OF LA MANCHA in Paris and the title role from the revival of Duke Ellington's only musical: Beggar's Holiday, and also starred in the cast album recording.
 In 2013, David performed with JERMAINE JACKSON in YOU ARE NOT ALONE, a musical written, directed, and produced by David Serero.
 He has also produced and arranged I WISH YOU LOVE an album of Jazz standards for Jermaine Jackson.
-In December 2013, David shared the cover of Theatre & Performances with Barbra Streisand in London, and made his BROADWAY solo debut at the Snapple Theatre in New York, and released his first studio album ALL I CARE ABOUT IS LOVE.
-In 2014, he released The Broadway Baritone featuring Broadway classics and toured in the UK with a performance on WEST END.
-During summer 2014, he recorded the entire love letters' correspondence of NAPOLEON to Josephine and released his new studio album THE CROONER BARITONE, The FRANK SINATRA Classics for the 100th anniversary of Sinatra.
+In December 2013, David shared the cover of Theatre & Performances with Barbra Streisand in London, made his BROADWAY solo debut at the Snapple Theatre in New York, and released his first studio album ALL I CARE ABOUT IS LOVE.
+In 2014, he released The Broadway Baritone featuring Broadway classics, and toured in the UK with a performance on WEST END.
+During the summer of 2014, he recorded the entire love letter correspondence of NAPOLEON to Josephine and released his new studio album THE CROONER BARITONE, The FRANK SINATRA Classics for the 100th anniversary of Sinatra.
 In 2015 and 2016, he played Off-Broadway the lead roles of SHYLOCK (MERCHANT OF VENICE) and OTHELLO's title role with both critical acclaims.
-In 2015, he performed two open-air concerts on TIMES SQUARE (New York) for BEST OF FRANCE with the presence of the French President Mr Francois Hollande.
-He released SEPHARDI, an album of Sephardic music in the Ladino language, and records the title role of RICHARD III in French.
-In 2016, he releases ALL MY LOVE IS FOR YOU, a Pop Rock album, entirely composed, performed, arranged, and produced by himself.
+In 2015, he performed two open-air concerts on TIMES SQUARE (New York) for BEST OF FRANCE in the presence of the French President Mr Francois Hollande.
+He released SEPHARDI, an album of Sephardic music in the Ladino language, and recorded the title role of RICHARD III in French.
+In 2016, he released ALL MY LOVE IS FOR YOU, a Pop Rock album, entirely composed, performed, arranged, and produced by himself.
 He also played NABUCCO (Nabucco) in New York; and the title roles of DON GIOVANNI and RIGOLETTO at the CARNEGIE HALL.
 In 2017, David entered the prestigious WHO'S WHO AMERICA for demonstrating outstanding achievements in the entertainment world and for the betterment of contemporary society.
-In summer 2017, he releases BARITONE OPERA ARIAS, singing opera classics such as Toreador (Carmen) and from operas Tosca, Nozze di Figaro, Fanciulla del West, and Barbiere di Siviglia.
+In the summer of 2017, he released BARITONE OPERA ARIAS, singing opera classics such as Toreador (Carmen) and from operas Tosca, Nozze di Figaro, Fanciulla del West, and Barbiere di Siviglia.